TimoCodez/awesome-repos-and-resources/README.md

 ## Open-Source
 - [Awesome projects for beginners](https://github.com/MunGell/awesome-for-beginners): List of beginner friendly projects.
+- [Up for grabs](https://up-for-grabs.net/): Filter the projects for your liking and timeframe for last update and get involved.

 ## SQL Practice Sites
 - [SQLFiddle](http://sqlfiddle.com/): Interactive tool for experimenting with SQL queries.